memgraph/sng-demo/post.md

 <img src="https://github.com/g-despot/images/blob/master/user.png?raw=true" alt="Data Model" width="250"/>
 <p/>

-There are several methods to populate our database ([more on that here](https://docs.memgraph.com/memgraph/how-to-guides-overview/import-data)) but we will be doing it manually by executing Cypher queries so you can get a better understanding of how to communicate with the database.
+There are several methods to populate our database ([more on that here](https://docs.memgraph.com/memgraph/how-to-guides-overview/import-data)) but we will be doing it manually by executing **openCypher** queries so you can get a better understanding of how to communicate with the database.
 You will find all the necessary queries to populate the database in the files [`data_big.txt`](https://github.com/g-despot/sng-demo/blob/master/resources/data_big.txt) and [`data_small.txt`](https://github.com/g-despot/sng-demo/blob/master/resources/data_small.txt).
 The former just has a larger dataset than the latter.<br />
 In the project root directory create a folder called `resources` and place the files in it.
 Now you can add an import method to your web application.<br />
 In the module `db_operations.py` add the following import and method: